Wage & Hour, Meal & Rest Breaks FAQ

 How long do I get for rest breaks?

-Employees are entitled to 2 10-minute rest breaks during an 8-hour work day and can't discourage you from a meal break.
+Employees are entitled to two 10-minute rest breaks during an 8-hour work day and can't discourage you from a meal break.

-What is the penalty if my employer does not allow me to take break?
+What is the penalty if my employer does not allow me to take a break?

 The penalty is one hour pay for failure to provide you a break.

-Is my boss responsible to make sure that I take my meal and rest breaks?
+Is my boss responsible for making sure that I take my meal and rest breaks?

-No. Your employer only needs to make sure that you have the opportunity to take your allotted meal breaks and rest breaks.
-It is not your employer’s responsible to enforce these breaks or to ensure that they are taken.
-You cannot sue your employer if you had the opportunity to take your meal breaks / rest breaks but chose not to.
+No. Your employer only needs to make sure that you can take your allotted meal breaks and rest breaks.
+It is not your employer’s responsibility to enforce these breaks or to ensure that you take them.
+You cannot sue your employer if you had the opportunity to take your meal breaks/rest breaks but chose not to.

 Can my employer offer incentives for skipping breaks?